 Dr Tim Foster

-Tim is a Lecturer in Water-Food Security in the School of Mechanical, Aerospace and Civil Engineering.
+Tim is a Lecturer in Water-Food Security in the Department of Mechanical, Aerospace and Civil Engineering.
 Tim’s research integrates crop and hydrologic models, Earth observation techniques, and economic analysis to evaluate farmers' decisions about land, water and energy use in crop production, and design policy solutions to support resilient agricultural water management and climate risk management.
 Tim has extensive expertise in the development of crop simulation models, notably as the lead developer of AquaCrop-OS: a free, open-source crop-water modelling tool.

 Prof Simon Harper